jmehne/matplotlib/doc/users/colormapnorms.rst

 .. note::
    This may appear soon as :func:`colors.OffsetNorm`

-   As above, non-symetric mapping of data to color is non-standard practice for quantitative data, and should only be used advisedly.
+   As above, non-symmetric mapping of data to color is non-standard practice for quantitative data, and should only be used advisedly.
 A practical example is having an ocean/land colormap where the land and ocean data span different ranges.